Cozumel Cruise Port The Ultimate Guide & Terminal Overview

 Safety Tips Around the Port Areas

 Cozumel is generally considered safe for cruise travelers, but standard precautions apply.
 Stick to licensed taxis rather than unmarked vehicles, keep valuables secure, and be cautious of overly persistent street vendors.
-The cruise ports in Cozumel Mexico are patrolled and monitored, so staying within port areas and established attractions is safe and convenient.
+The areas around each Cozumel cruise terminal are patrolled and monitored, so staying within port zones and established attractions is both safe and convenient.

 Money Exchange and Payment Tips